[?] Subscribe To This Site

 Instructions to make quick and easy recipe rosewater:

-• Strain off the petals and pour the scented liquid into a clean bottle.
+• Strain the petals from the water and store the scented liquid into a bottle.

 Tips on How to Use Floral Waters